Requirements

 DKIM (DomainKeys Identified Mail)

-Verifies the message’s content was not altered and was sent by you.
-The public key is included in the DNS record from OneSignal.MX records
+Verifies the message content was not altered and was sent by you.
+The public key is included in the CNAME DNS record provided by OneSignal.MX records

-Receives email responses or bounces.
-Even if you’re only sending, these help avoid domain verification errors.- Type:
+Receives email responses and bounces.
+Even if you’re only sending, MX records help avoid domain verification errors.- Type:

 MX - Name: OneSignal “Hostname”